Testing the isotropy of high energy cosmic rays using spherical needlets: Needlet based test procedure and other anisotropy tests

 Our problem here requires a special construction adapted to the sphere, since usual tensorized wavelets will never reflect the manifold structure of the sphere and will necessarily create unwanted artifacts.
-Recently a tight frame (i.e. a redundant family sharing some properties with orthonormal bases), called \emph{needlet frame}, was produced which enjoys enough properties to be successfully used for density estimation \citep{baldi:etal:2008c} e.g. concentration in the ``Fourier'' domain as well as in the space domain.
-Here, obviously the ``space'' domain is the two-dimensional sphere itself whereas the Fourier domain is now obtained by replacing the ``Fourier'' basis by the basis of Spherical Harmonics which leads as mentioned in the previous section to invariant tests.
-This construction produces a family of functions $\{\psi\jk, j\ge 0,\; k \in \cK_j\}$ which very much resemble wavelets.
+Recently a tight frame (i.e., a redundant family sharing some properties with orthonormal bases), called a \emph{needlet frame}, was produced which enjoys enough properties to be successfully used for density estimation [\citet{baldi:etal:2009c}], for example, concentration in the ``Fourier'' domain as well as in the space domain.
+Here, obviously the ``space'' domain is the two-dimensional sphere itself, whereas the Fourier domain is now obtained by replacing the ``Fourier'' basis by the basis of Spherical Harmonics which leads, as mentioned in the previous section, to invariant tests.
+This construction produces a family of functions $\{\psi\jk, j\ge0, k \in\cK_j\}$ which very much resemble wavelets.
 The index $k$ defines (with an analogy to the standard wavelets) the \emph{locations} (points) on the sphere around which the needlet is concentrated, and $j$ is referred to as the \emph{scale}.
-These needlets have been shown to be extremely useful for solving several type of astrophysical problems \citep{delabrouille:etal:2008,fay:etal:2008,pietrobon:balbi:marinucci:2006,marinucci_etal:2008,2008PhRvD..78j3504P,2009ApJ...701..369R} or diverse inverse problems in statistics \citep{kerkyacharian:etal:2007, kerkyacharian:phamngoc:picard:2009,kerkyacharian:etal:2009b}.
-They are especially well adapted to the situation recurrent in astrophysics, where the ``full sky'' is not covered (meaning in our context that there are regions of the sphere where the points $X_i$ are not observed if they happen to fall there).
+These needlets have been shown to be extremely useful for solving several types of astrophysical problems [\citet{delabrouille:etal:2008}, \citet{fay:etal:2008}, \citet{pietrobon:balbi:marinucci:2006}, \citet{marinuccietal:2008}, \citet{2008PhRvD..78j3504P}, \citet{2009ApJ...701..369R}] or diverse inverse problems in statistics [\citet{kerkyacharian:etal:2007}, \citet{kerkyacharian:phamngoc:picard:2009}, \citet{kerkyacharian:etal:2009b}].
+They are especially well adapted to the situation recurrent in astrophysics where the ``full sky'' is not covered (meaning in our context that there are regions of the sphere where the points $X_i$ are not observed if they happen to fall there).

-A formal definition of needlets on the sphere is postponed to Appendix~\ref{sec:needl-constr-pract} (on-line suppement) and can be found in greater details in \cite{narcowich:petrushev:ward:2006}.
+A formal definition of needlets on the sphere is proposed in the online supplement to this article [\citet{fay:etal:2013b}] and can be found in greater detail in \citet {narcowich:petrushev:ward:2006}.
 For the description of the test procedures, we only need to define the empirical needlet coefficients